SilkRose/Pony/stories/narrative-intervention/narrative-intervention.md

 Rarity asks, "Did you just change to third pony perspective from first?"

-Twilight doesn't reply, but Twilight does, "I don't know," I say.
+Twilight doesn't reply, but Twilight does.
+"I don't know," I say.

 Applejack asks, "Can we have a normal conversation?
 We're just trying to talk here."